-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Qualified Medicare Beneficiary Plus (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums and other cost-sharing (like deductibles, coinsurance, and copayments).
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Qualified Medicare Beneficiary Plus (QMB+): Helps pay Medicare Part A and Part B premiums and other cost-sharing (like deductibles, coinsurance, and copayments).
 Generally, people with QMB+ are also eligible for full Medicaid benefits

-States can decide how to run their programs, as long as they follow the federal rules.
+States can decide how to run their programs as long as they follow federal rules.

-C. Advantages of these plans
+C. Advantages of this plan

-You will now get all your covered Medicare services from either Community First Medicare Advantage Plan (HMO) or Community First Medicare Advantage D-SNP (HMO D-SNP), including prescription drugs.
+You will now get all your covered Medicare services from Community First Medicare Advantage D-SNP, including prescription drugs.
 You do not pay extra to join these health plans.

-Some advantages of these plans include:
+Some advantages of these plans include the following:

-- You will have an interdisciplinary care team (ICT) that you helped put together.
+- You will be able to work with one health plan for all of your health insurance needs. - You will have an Interdisciplinary Care Team (ICT) that you helped put together.
 Your ICT may include doctors, nurses, counselors, or other health professionals who are there to help you get the care you need. - You will have a Care Coordinator.
-This is a person who works with you, with Community First Medicare Advantage Plan and D-SNP (HMO), and with your care providers to make sure you get the care you need. - You will be able to direct your own care with help from your interdisciplinary care team and Care Coordinator. - The interdisciplinary care team (ICT) and Care Coordinator will work with you to come up with an Individualized Care Plan (ICP) specifically designed to meet your health needs.
+This is a person who works with you, with Community First Medicare Advantage D-SNP, and with your care providers to make sure you get the care you need. - You will be able to direct your own care with help from your Interdisciplinary Care Team and Care Coordinator. - The Interdisciplinary Care Team and Care Coordinator will work with you to come up with an Individualized Care Plan (ICP) specifically designed to meet your health needs.
 The ICT will be in charge of coordinating the services you need.
-This means, for example: - Your ICT will make sure your doctors know about all medicines you take so they can reduce any side effects. - Your ICT will make sure your test results are shared with all your doctors and other providers.
+This means, for example:

+- Your ICT will make sure your doctors know about all medicines you take so they can reduce any side effects. - Your ICT will make sure your test results are shared with all your doctors and other providers.